jmendgen/jolly-roger/readme.md

-#The script will make an http get request to api.ipstack.com and query the API key.
+#The script will make an HTTP GET request to api.ipstack.com and query the API key.
-#For security purposes I placed the API key into a separate file: config.py
+#For security purposes, I placed the API key into a separate file: config.py

 #Run script:
 ./api_test.py

-#script will prompt you for an IP address:
+#script will prompt you for an IP address entry:
 Enter an IP address (or leave it blank to exit) 192.124.249.29

 #Address is confirmed and coordinates returned (also included a data field for City):